-(1939, 1951, 1963, 1975, 1987, 1999, 2011, 2023)
+1939, 1951, 1963, 1975, 1987, 1999, 2011, 2023

-Year of the Rabbit people are born in 1939, 1951, 1963, 1975, 1987, 1999, 2011, 2023 so if you’re a Rabbit, read on for a few more details!
+People born in the Year of the Rabbit were born in 1939, 1951, 1963, 1975, 1987, 1999, 2011, or 2023.

-Their sense of responsibility and sincerity helps them create consensus—or avoid conflicts.
+Their sense of responsibility and sincerity helps them create consensus—or avoid conflict.
 As you can imagine, they like to keep things simple, enjoying the creature comforts of home.
 At worst, they can sometimes be seen as pushovers.

 Chinese Zodiac Elements

 Chinese astrology assigns each year with one of the five elements (Metal, Water, Wood, Earth, and Fire).
 When you combine these five elements with the 12-year cycle of animal signs, you get a 60-year cycle.

 Each of those elements have associated meanings.
 Here they are on a rather simplistic level: